 After, head to the colorful flower market to find the raw materials that comprise the fragrant perfumes from earlier.
 Along the way, pass by ancient spice shops and perfume ateliers of the Old Town.
 Finish the day by choosing your favorite essential oil from the French Riviera to bring home.

-Day 3: Wine tour in Bellet & Saint Paul de Vence from Nice
+Day 3: Wine Tour in Bellet & Saint Paul de Vence

 Leave the French Riviera behind you today as you head inland to Provence for a full-day private wine excursion.
 You'll explore small towns and see Provence's varied landscapes from a private vehicle, stopping along the way to visit award-winning wineries and sample rare and unique wines.
 As you drive, take in views of the snow-covered Alps foothills, blue waters of the Mediterranean, and Cap d'Antibes peninsula.

-In the morning, take a train from Nice (about 40 minutes' journey) or a private transfer to reach Cannes.
+In the morning, take a train from Nice (about a 40-minutes journey) or a private transfer to reach Cannes.
 Although these days it's more well-known as the host of the International Cannes Film Festival, the famous city has surprisingly humble roots as a modest fishing village.

 Spend the day exploring Cannes, starting at the Old Port in the heart of the city.
 Although it lost some of its nautical importance following the construction of the new and bigger Port Canto, the old port still welcomes yachts and boats with traditional rigging.
 Saint Pierre Quay, which dates to 1838, is a great place to find a restaurant for lunch among the colorful buildings that line the water.